seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And when thy car is loaden with their heads,
 I will dismount, and by the waggon-wheel
 Trot, like a servile footman, all day long,
-Even from Hyperion’s rising in the east
+Even from Hyperion's rising in the east
 Until his very downfall in the sea:
-And day by day I’ll do this heavy task,
+And day by day I'll do this heavy task,
 So thou destroy Rapine and Murder there.

 **TAMORA**
 These are my ministers, and come with me.

 **TITUS ANDRONICUS**
-Are these thy ministers? what are they call’d?
+Are these thy ministers? what are they call'd?

 **TAMORA**
 Rapine and Murder; therefore called so,
 Cause they take vengeance of such kind of men.

 **TITUS ANDRONICUS**
-Good Lord, how like the empress’ sons they are!
+Good Lord, how like the empress' sons they are!
 And you, the empress! but we worldly men
 Have miserable, mad, mistaking eyes.
 O sweet Revenge, now do I come to thee;
-And, if one arm’s embracement will content thee,
+And, if one arm's embracement will content thee,
 I will embrace thee in it by and by.

 *Exit above*

 **TAMORA**
 This closing with him fits his lunacy
-Whate’er I forge to feed his brain-sick fits,
+Whate'er I forge to feed his brain-sick fits,
 Do you uphold and maintain in your speeches,
 For now he firmly takes me for Revenge;
 And, being credulous in this mad thought,
-I’ll make him send for Lucius his son;
+I'll make him send for Lucius his son;
 And, whilst I at a banquet hold him sure,
-I’ll find some cunning practise out of hand,
+I'll find some cunning practise out of hand,
 To scatter and disperse the giddy Goths,
 Or, at the least, make them his enemies.
 See, here he comes, and I must ply my theme.